Humanities Research Working Groups

 The Science Fiction Studies Working Group is a cross-disciplinary program for exploring the genres of science fiction and fantasy in all their complexities, through the lenses and methodologies of different academic disciplines.
 Science fiction and fantasy allow for creatively exploring important issues such as the impact of new technologies on society, the evolution and mutable nature of racial and gender identities, and the ongoing cultural, societal, and biological development of humanity as a species on this and other planets.
 The SWG seeks to bring together, using the Science Fiction & Fantasy Research Collection at Cushing Library as the locus, scholars and researchers across multiple fields, including English, History, Sociology, Film Studies, Women’s and Gender Studies, Africana Studies, and Engineering, among others.
 The group will facilitate events such as lectures, discussions of current and ongoing research, readings by creators in the field, and film showings, leading ultimately to a formal academic program in Science Fiction Studies.

-Convenors: Jeremy Brett, TAMU Libraries; Dr. Francesca Marini, TAMU Libraries; Dr. Apostolos Vasilakis, English
+Convenors: Dr. Apostolos Vasilakis, English; Jeremy Brett, University Libraries; Dr. Francesca Marini, Performance, Visualization & Fine Arts, Dr. Andrew Pilsch, English

 South Asia Studies

 The South Asia Studies Working Group focuses on the interplay and confrontation between dynamics of liberalization, globalization and nationalism in the South Asian region.
 Precolonial, colonial, and postcolonial periods of South Asian history will be studied using area, cultural, and women’s studies as well as other disciplinary perspectives on the politics and cultures of South Asia as a region.

 Convenors: Dr. Jyotsna Vaid, Psychology; Dr. Chaitanya Lakkimsetti, Sociology